-If you seek God, you need not worry about events soon to strike all nations.
+If you seek God, you need not worry about these events or the forerunners soon to strike all nations.
 Take a moment to read Luke 21:36.
 It is a reassuring promise from Christ that requires you to “Watch...and pray...that you may be accounted worthy to escape all these things...and to stand before the Son of man.”
 Then read Christ’s sobering description in the preceding verses of how these events will strike a completely unsuspecting world “like a snare.”

 Chapter 7: Why God’s Wrath Temporarily Held Back